pixel-tree/stylegan-tools/README.md

 # stylegan-tools

-*Additional functionality for the NVlabs/stylegan repository, TensorFlow 1.x implementation.*
+*Additional functionality for the NVlabs/stylegan repository, TensorFlow 1.x implementation.
+This is an unofficial and unendorsed extension to the original (link to [license](https://github.com/NVlabs/stylegan/blob/master/LICENSE.txt)).*

 **Instructions**